pearorbiting/18pointstory/README.md

 Suggested use is printing the PDF and filling the fields with your own creation.

+At first this came together for a visual novel I'm working on.

 I hope you find it helpful!